Hi, Mom!

-Hi, Mom! is a 1970 American black comedy film written and directed by Brian De Palma, and is one of Robert De Niro's first films.
+Hi, Mom! is a 1970 American black comedy film written and directed by Brian De Palma, and is one of Robert De Niro's earliest films.
 De Niro reprises his role of Jon Rubin from Greetings (1968).
 In this film, Rubin is a fledgling "adult filmmaker" who has an idea to post cameras at his window and film his neighbors.

 Plot

-Returned Vietnam veteran and aspiring filmmaker Jon Rubin (Robert De Niro) is hired by producer Joe Banner (Allen Garfield) to make a pornographic film.
-Rubin, who has been spying on his neighbor Judy Bishop (Jennifer Salt), uses the opportunity to seduce her and secretly film the two of them having sexual intercourse using a camera mounted on his apartment window.
-The camera tilts during filming, spoiling the results, and the displeased Banner withdraws his offer.
+Vietnam veteran and aspiring filmmaker Jon Rubin is hired by producer Joe Banner to make a pornographic film.
+Rubin, who has been spying on his neighbor Judy Bishop, uses the opportunity to seduce her and secretly film them having sexual intercourse using a camera mounted on his apartment window.
+The camera tilts during filming, however, spoiling the results, and the displeased Banner withdraws his offer.

-Rubin then joins an experimental acting troupe headed by another of his neighbors (Gerrit Graham).
-The troupe mounts a production called Be Black Baby!
-Later, a group of white theater patrons attend a performance by the troupe.
-First they are forced to eat soul food.
-The white audience is then subjected to wearing shoe polish on their faces, while the African American actors sport whiteface and terrorize the people in blackface.
-The white audience members attempt to escape from the building and are ambushed in the elevator by the troupe.
-As two of the black actors rape one of the white audience members, Rubin arrives in the character of an NYPD policeman and arrests members of the white audience under the pretense that they are black.
+Rubin joins an experimental acting troupe headed by another of his neighbors.
+The troupe mounts a production called Be Black, Baby!.
+A group of white theater patrons attend a performance by the troupe.
+First, they are forced to eat soul food.
+The white audience is also subjected to wearing shoe polish on their faces, while the African American actors sport whiteface and terrorize the people in blackface.
+The white audience members attempt to escape from the building but are ambushed in the elevator by the troupe.
+As two of the Black actors rape one of the white audience members, Rubin arrives in the character of an NYPD policeman and arrests members of the white audience under the pretense that they are Black.
 The sequence concludes with a thoroughly battered and abused audience raving about the show on public television.

 Rubin decides to remain in the city and stay with the troupe.
 He marries Judy and finds work as an insurance salesman.
-The film ends with Rubin planting a bomb in the building where he lives with Judy, demolishing it.
+Rubin soon plants a bomb in the building where he lives with Judy, demolishing it.
 He watches the devastation from the street and speaks to a TV reporter.

 Cast

-MPAA rating board
+Production

-According to the 1972 book The Movie Rating Game by Stephen Farber, the film was originally given an "X" rating by the Motion Picture Association of America (MPAA), but after a few minor trims, it was approved for an R. The main cut occurred during the scene where Gerrit Graham paints his entire body for the Be Black, Baby performance.
-He hesitated for a moment about painting his penis, and then finally finished the job.
-The actual painting of the penis was deleted to obtain the R.
+According to the 1972 book The Movie Rating Game by Stephen Farber, the film was originally given an "X" rating by the Motion Picture Association of America (MPAA), but after a few minor trims, it was approved for an "R".
+The main cut occurred during the scene in which Gerrit Wood (Gerrit Graham) paints his entire body for the Be Black, Baby! performance.
+He hesitated for a moment about painting his penis, but finally finished the job.
+The actual painting of the penis was deleted to obtain the "R".
+Jennifer Salt and Charles Durning would both work with DePalma on his suspense thriller Sisters (1973).
+Appearing in a supporting role is Paul Bartel.